Table of Contents

 Not all good writers can be good bloggers, but all good bloggers can definitely be writers if they are grammatically sound.
 Blogging is more than just a skill, it is a art that requires going beyond the traditional writing rules.
 Some of the skills required for blogging include planning, managing time better, networking, being punctual, etc.

 So if you want to seriously take up blogging and earn from it, ensure you hone the skills we have mentioned above.

 - Blogging requires a drive and a willingness to learn more and be adept at absorbing things on the go.

 - Blogging was born out of the idea that everyone wanted to write about something.

-- Some characteristics of a blog include posts displayed in chronological order, addition of keywords, a parent theme to maintain a community, etc.
+- Some blog characteristics include posts displayed in chronological order, the addition of keywords, a parent theme to maintain a community, etc.

 - Blogging requires regular publishing, time management, learning additional skills, SEO knowledge, networking, and sticking to a single theme.

 - You will need to plan better, create a content calendar that you will be required to follow constantly, set aside time for networking with other professionals, etc., once you choose to pursue blogging.